alan-turing-institute/CROP/README.md

 The `main` and `develop` branches are deployed to production and testing versions of the platform, respectively.
 The former is relatively stable, the latter may be broken in the course of development.

+### Scripted deployment

+A complete set of infrastructure for a CROP deployment on Microsoft Azure cloud can bet setup using Pulumi.
+For instructions on how to do this, see [here](infrastructure/README.md)

 ## Developer instructions/running locally

 When developing the code for the CROP platform, it may be useful/necessary to run the webapp locally.
 To do this: